eddxdd/Calculator/README.md

 # Calculator

 * A calculator created using JavaScript.
-The main focus of this project is to build a better foundation in JavaScript.
+The main focus of this project is for me to build a better foundation in JavaScript.

 * Calculator working